donghun2018/adclick-simulator-v2/README.md

 ## Get the Newest Code

-Downloadable zip and tar.gz files are [here](https://github.com/donghun2018/adclick-simulator-v2/archive/master.zip).
+A downloadable zip file is [here](https://github.com/donghun2018/adclick-simulator-v2/archive/master.zip).
 Also, you may clone this repository.

 ## Getting Started